-Holders of shares of the Company's Common Stock, par value \$0.50 (the "Common Stock") of record at the close of business on March 12, 2009 (the "Record Date") are entitled to notice of, and to vote at, the meeting.
-There were 17,106,696 shares of Common Stock outstanding on the Record Date.
+Holders of shares of the Company's Common Stock, par value \$0.50 (the "Common Stock") of record at the close of business on March 11, 2011 (the "Record Date") are entitled to notice of, and to vote at, the meeting.
+There were 19,768,145 shares of Common Stock outstanding on the Record Date.
 A stockholder giving a proxy may revoke it at any time before it is voted by filing with the Company's Secretary a written notice of revocation or by submitting a later-dated proxy via the Internet, by telephone, or by mail.
-Unless a proxy is revoked and except as indicated below under "Election of Directors," shares represented by a proxy will be voted in accordance with the voting instructions on the proxy and, on matters for which no voting instructions are given, shares will be voted for the nominees of the Board as shown on the proxy.
-Stockholders cannot abstain in the election of directors, but they can withhold authority.
-Stockholders who withhold authority will be considered present for purposes of determining a quorum.
-If your shares are held in a stock brokerage account or by a bank or other holder of record, you are considered to be the "beneficial owner" of those shares.
-As the beneficial owner, you have the right to instruct your broker, bank or other holder of record how to vote your shares.
-If you do not provide instructions, your broker, bank or other holder of record has the discretion to vote only on "routine" matters, such as the ratification of the selection of independent registered public accounting firms.
-Due to recent changes to these rules, however, the election of directors at the Annual Meeting will not be considered a "routine" matter and, as a result, your broker will not have the discretion to vote in the election of directors at the Annual Meeting unless you provide applicable instructions to do so.
-Therefore, we strongly encourage you to follow the voting instructions on the materials you receive.
+Unless a proxy is revoked and except as indicated below with respect to Proposals 1, 3 and 4, shares represented by a proxy will be voted in accordance with the voting instructions on the proxy and, on matters for which no voting instructions are given, shares will be voted for the nominees of the Board as shown on the proxy.